 The remark in brackets "(competitors, suppliers or consumers)" was introduced in a partial revision of the Cartel Act in 2004.
 It is disputed whether the concept of market dominance was actually made broader with this addition.
 One part of the doctrine takes the view that the concept of market dominance was thereby supplemented by the categories of paramount market position and relative market power.
-Another part of the doctrine takes the view that the addition of the remark in brackets has not changed the concept of market dominance.
-There are good arguments for the latter view that the concept of market dominance has not changed and does, in particular, not include the categories of paramount market position and relative market power.
+Another part of the doctrine takes the view that the addition of the remark in brackets has not changed the concept of market dominance has not changed and does, in particular, not include the categories of paramount market position and relative market power.